hermscoder/data-structures-algorithms/README.md

 ### Code

-Let's implement the Breadth First Search method on a copy of the `BinarySearchTree` class that we created before, but using the
-Data Structures provided by Java.
+Let's implement the Breadth First Search method on a copy of the `BinarySearchTree` class that we created before ([BinarySearchTree.java](src/com/hermscoder/algorithm/treetraversal/BinarySearchTree.java)) but using the Data Structures provided by Java.

 We won't be using the _Queue class_ that we created before.
 Let's be more familiarized with the Data Structures provided by Java.